-No. We do take participants from surrounding counties, however, please be aware that all surrounding counties do have a WIC office, and we strongly encourage you go there to receive WIC.
+No. We do take participants from surrounding counties, however; please be aware that all surrounding counties do have a WIC office, and we encourage you go there to receive WIC.

 Our appointments at the New Bern office are same, or next day availability.
 Havelock appointments are within one week, depending on the appointment type.

 Depending on the type of appointment and schedule, it could last over an hour.
-If you just need to pick up your vouchers, it should take less than 30 minutes.
+If you just need to receive food benefits, it should take less than 30 minutes.
 If you are adding a new baby, new child, or yourself to the program, it will be a longer appointment.